 5. Anticipate international expansion

 Hypergrowth often goes hand in hand with an international outlook.

-But to increase profitability and gain market share abroad quickly, it is important to anticipate.
+But to gain market share abroad quickly, it is important to anticipate.

 This is why it is recommended to build a website in multiple languages from the outset, to avoid operating in a rush once international business opportunities arise.

 Finally, IT scalability is one of the most important prerequisites when it comes to making a business scalable.

 Scalable startups must have flexible tools from the outset to avoid creating complicated processes and data silos.
 However, it can be difficult to manage more and more software as your business grows.

 With LastPass, you can save all of your passwords in a secure vault and offer a password-free experience for all employees, even if they are offline.

 From protecting passwords to managing employee permissions, LastPass helps businesses of all sizes remove password obstacles and fix dangerous password behaviours.
 Moreover, the solution offers different plans that can be adapted to the size and needs of your business.